nuriadevs/nuriadevs/README.md

 - 👩‍💻 Always looking to collaborate on interesting projects.

-- :video_game: Interested in game development with C# and Unity
+- 📱  Interested in mobile app development with Jetpack compose.

 - ⚡ Fun fact: I love music and video games